7s26simon/SOPIA_Suite/README.md

 <h1>DEPENDANCIES</h1>

-SOPIA Suite has a number of dependencies which need to be met before useage:
+SOPIA Suite has a number of dependencies which need to be met before usage:

 Python 2.7 (Add C:\Python27 to 'PATH' in the Environmental Variables tab on Windows to get Python working the command line). libesedb (Built from source) tkinter
 Pyexiv 2.7

-<h1>USEAGE</h1>
+<h1>USAGE</h1>

 To run the tool simply open up a command prompt Windows and type in: 'python sopiaSuiteMenu.py' (without quotes)